opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 .. index:: stereoRectifyUncalibrated

-cv::stereoRectifyUncalibrated
+.. _stereoRectifyUncalibrated:

+stereoRectifyUncalibrated
 -----------------------------
 .. c:function:: bool stereoRectifyUncalibrated( const Mat& points1, const Mat& points2, const Mat& F, Size imgSize, Mat& H1, Mat& H2, double threshold=5 )

     Computes rectification transform for uncalibrated stereo camera.

     :param points1, points2: The 2 arrays of corresponding 2D points.
-The same formats as in  :ref:`FindFundamentalMat`  are supported
+The same formats as in  :ref:`findFundamentalMat`  are supported

     :param F: The input fundamental matrix.
-It can be computed from the same set of point pairs using  :ref:`FindFundamentalMat` .
+It can be computed from the same set of point pairs using  :ref:`findFundamentalMat` .

     :param imageSize: Size of the image.